-- H.1 The Applicant shall be responsible for the design and installation of the utilities servicing the Project in accordance with the Approved Plans. - H.2 All water and sewer infrastructure shall be installed in conformance with the Arlington Water and Sewer Division's technical requirements.
-The Applicant shall provide the Arlington Water and Sewer Division with calculations to ensure the distribution system for the area has the necessary capacity to meet system demand required prior to the commencement of construction. - H.3 Fire hydrants shall be placed as shown on the Approved Plans in locations approved by the Arlington Fire Department.
+- H.3 Fire hydrants shall be placed as shown on the Approved Plans in locations approved by the Arlington Fire Department.
 If the Arlington Fire Department approves different hydrant locations, such modification shall be accepted administratively as an insubstantial change pursuant to 760 CMR 56.05(11). - H.4 The service size for the domestic water service should be verified by the Arlington Water and Sewer Division and information on the fire service size and requirements should be verified by the Arlington Fire Department.
 The Applicant shall submit information regarding the size of both the domestic and fire services as part of Final Plans, after consultation with the Arlington Water and Sewer Division.
-The Applicant shall replace the water main, hydrants and gate valves.
 Any connections to the Town water main shall be triple-gated and a tee connection. - H.5 The water and sewer utilities servicing the buildings in the Project shall be installed and tested in accordance with applicable Town requirements and protocols, except as may be waived herein. - H.6 Utilities shall be installed underground by the Applicant using methods standard to those installations.
 Utilities shall be defined as electric service lines, telephone lines, water service lines, CATV lines, municipal conduit and the like.
-The Applicant shall request a Grant of Location from the Select Board for any installation of new utility poles or underground conduit in the public right of way as needed. - H.7 The Applicant shall be responsible for all trash and recycling removal from the senior residential building.
+The Applicant shall request a Grant of Location from the Select Board for any relocation of existing utility poles, installation of new utility poles, or underground conduit in the public right of way as needed. - H.7 The Applicant shall be responsible for all trash, recycling, compost, or yard waste removal from the senior residential building.
 The Town of Arlington shall not have any responsibility for trash, recycling, compost, and/or yard waste pickup associated with the senior residential building.
-Applicant shall provide a copy of Arlington's trash and recycling policies and guidelines to all purchasers of the duplex units, which will be serviced by municipal trash and recycling.
+Applicant shall provide a copy of Arlington's trash and recycling policies and guidelines to all purchasers of the duplex units, which will be serviced by municipal trash-and, recycling, and yard waste collection. - H.8 Fire hydrants on the Property shall remain private, and shall be maintained by the Applicant.